NAV

 Enterprise User Guide

 Server peering in SimpleHelp allows you to link two SimpleHelp servers together.
-Once linked, the two servers will maintain a constant low bandwidth connection to each other to implement any sharing or roles you choose for the servers such as license issuance.
+Two linked servers will maintain a constant, encrypted, low bandwidth connection to each other that allows the servers to share data between each other.

-Peer connections in SimpleHelp are created by logging in to as the server admin and selecting the Admin tab, then Enterprise section.
+Peer connections in SimpleHelp are created by logging in to as the server administrator and selecting the Administration tab, followed by the Enterprise section.

-Within this tab you can set the current server name to identify it among other SimpleHelp servers, and use the Connect to a Peer' button to set up a peer connection to another SimpleHelp server.
+Within this tab you can set the current server name to identify it among other SimpleHelp servers, and use the Connect to a Peer button to set up a peer connection to another SimpleHelp server.
+The SimpleHelp server that is instructed to peer with another must be able to establish a direct connection to the target SimpleHelp server on the address entered when connecting:

-You will be asked for the remote address of the server (this can include a port, for example "192.168.1.200:8008") and its admin login details.
-Once entered, SimpleHelp will set up the relationship between the two servers and provide you with an Edit button to change the sharing and roles of the current server.
+You will be asked for the remote address of the server that you wish to connect to.
+This remote address should be the remote server's domain name or IP address and can include a port (for example "192.168.1.200:8008").
+You will need to provide the Administrator login details to establish the connection.
+Once connected, SimpleHelp will set up the relationship between the two servers and provide you with an Edit button to change the sharing and roles of the current server.
 When you are finished editing the settings you can click Done to apply them.

 License Server